awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

-With this statement, affected accounts are limited to taking actions in the specified Region, except when using IAM actions\.
+With this statement, affected accounts are limited to taking actions in the specified AWS Region, except when using IAM actions\.

-## `Resource` Element<a name="scp-syntax-resource"></a>
+## `Resource` element<a name="scp-syntax-resource"></a>

 In statements where the `Effect` element has a value of `Allow`, you can specify only "\*" in the `Resource` element of an SCP\.
 You can't specify individual resource Amazon Resource Names \(ARNs\)\.